 - Toiletries, travel size

-- Adult Bibs for Hospice care: Patterns available or donate 1 yd fabric pieces.
-Great way to share that old-style fabric you will never use.
+- Adult Bibs for Hospice care: Patterns available or donate 1 yard fabric pieces.

 Several ongoing Special Projects are supported